Table of Contents

 By determining who is directly involved in such a decision, it will be easier to see their motives and background.
 This way, you can put yourself in the shoes of the other person.
 Now you can determine if noble causes do not motivate their interests.
 Determine how these people interact with each other, yourself, and society.
 Now you can decide if this changes your perspective on how they should be treated.

-What ideas or concepts may be at conflict or risk in such a circumstance?
+What ideas or concepts may be a conflict or risk in such a circumstance?

-By thoroughly thinking out a series of potential outcomes, you will be able to weigh the possible results.
+By thoroughly thinking out a series of potential outcomes, you will weigh the possible results.
 These will allow you to see what may happen to the other parties.
 So now you can see how it may affect them in the short and long run.
 And this helps you merge ideas into a better result for all sides involved.

 Seeing all of these options will also determine the adverse effects or benefits to the parties involved.
 In any event, weighing the harm or upside should allow for an easier decision.

 You can quickly assess your current situation by looking at similar past cases.
-Also, by determining the actions of other parties and their analogs in other cases, you can get a better feel for what action you should take.
+Also, by determining other parties’ actions and their analogs in other cases, you can get a better feel for what action you should take.

 Speak to those involved and those with experience or insight.
 That will also make a significant difference.
 Speaking to those that have been in similar situations helps shed light on the situation.
-After that, you will develop a wider perspective to make a rational decision.
+After that, you will develop a broader perspective to make a rational decision.

-Weighing your choice next to laws and rules of organizations also helps.
-After all, people must obey certain laws.
+Weighing your choice next to the laws and rules of organizations also helps.
+After all, people must obey specific laws.
 These laws include those regulating doctors or attorneys.
 Making sure that what you do is legal, honest, and consistent with these regulations is vital.

-So if you are the arbiter, you must ask yourself if you are comfortable making such a decision and live with the consequences.
+So if you are the judge, you must ask yourself if you are comfortable making such a decision and live with the consequences.
 Is this something you can carry with you (publicly if needed) for years?
-Also, does it serve as a good example for others?
+Also, does it serve as an excellent example for others?